fredmalh/Instruments_manager/README.md

 Executable file reading a SQLite database located in the same folder as the app.
 1 file (crate_database.py) creates the database.
 1 file (build.py) creates the executable file.
-You can also download the app and db directly built, from the folder called "dist" No need to have python installed to use them
+You can also download the app and db directly built (maine.exe), from the folder called "releases/v1.0.0" No need to have python installed to use them